 Submit a story about your experience at Greensboro Imaging.

-During a stereotactic biopsy procedure, a patient will lie face down on a special table with an opening for the breast.
+During a stereotactic biopsy procedure, the patient remains seated in a chair facing the machine.
 A local anesthetic is used to numb the area where the needle will make a small knick in the skin.
 No stitches are needed for this procedure, which typically takes about an hour.
 Most patients report little to no pain during the procedure.

 To prepare for a stereotactic biopsy, the physician may ask patients taking aspirin or another form of blood thinner to stop taking it three days in advance of the biopsy.
 Though it is not necessary, a patient may want to bring a friend or family member to lend support and provide a ride home following the procedure.